Pudsey Grammar School

 Special Educational Needs (SEN) is a priority in the school so that students with additional needs are supported to meet their potential.
 We have a dedicated SEN base and a team of staff to support our students.
 We also support students and have a dedicated base for students where English is not their first language (English as an additional language EAL).
 We also work with students to help them achieve a qualification in their native or hereditary language if English is not their first language.

 We have an extensive extra-curricular programme with activities for all students and their interests.
 They help develop confidence, resilience, skills, interpersonal skills and teamwork.
 The activities include PE sports teams and fixtures, drama productions and musical events, trips and residentials.
-Some examples of the residentials we run are Bewerley Park Outdoor Activity Centre for Year 7, Duke of Edinburgh Bronze and Gold for Year 9 upwards, Theatre trip to London, Paris for Year 12 and a Ski trip.
+Some examples of the residentials we run are an outdoor activity centre for Year 7, Duke of Edinburgh Bronze, Silver and Gold for Year 9 upwards, Theatre trips to London, trips to Paris and New York for Post 16 and a Ski trip.

 We have an extensive House System where all students and staff are members of one of 8 Houses.
+The Houses are Arcturus, Canopus, Capella, Deneb, Libertas, Polaris, Sirius and Vega.
 Students take part in team House Competitions across the year to earn points for their Houses.
 Students can also earn House ties by making significant contributions to the competitions and in the school.
 Year groups join together in Sectionals for the competitions.
 There are 3 Sectionals made up of Lower (Year 7 & 8), Upper (Year 9 & 10) and Seniors (Year 11 and Post 16).
 Throughout the year there are competitions open to the Sectionals.
 Some competitions are open to all 3 Sectionals, some for 2 Sectionals and some for 1 Sectional.
 The competitions are a mixture of sports and other activities, e.g. football, basketball, tennis, chess, debating and ‘Bake off’.